-- inappropriate physical contact - invading the space of others: emotionally, physically and mentally - name calling and/or verbal abuse - threatening language or behaviour - intimidation / physical abuse and/or fighting - bullying - harassment including racist, sexual, sexist, homophobic and transgender abuse - misuse of ICT such as sending offensive email or text messages or similar - inappropriate use of technology including all mobile technology devices - filming, photographing or otherwise recording and then sharing or posting this material - smoking this includes being in possession of or distribution of any smoking related items on school premises, including e-cigarettes and similar items such as 'vapers', matches and lighters, cigarettes, tobacco, legal highs - the bringing into school and/or consumption of alcohol in school - use of an illegal substance or item this includes being in possession of items on school premises, such as knives, illegal drugs - any item that has been, or is likely to be, used to commit an offence or cause personal injury to, or damage the property of, any person - showing disrespect to other students by mimicking, making fun or laughing at students who are keen to learn or struggling or who make mistakes in their learning - bringing any item which may be used as an offensive weapon into school e.g. knives, BB guns, laser pens etc. - being in possession of items which are not permitted on school premises chewing gum, aerosols, marker pens, correction fluid or anything else that may be harmful to others - the bringing of fireworks or similar items into school - disrupting lessons and other learning activities - damage to property and/or the fabric of the building, including any type of graffiti - tampering with health and safety equipment and procedures - the bringing into school, accessing and/or sharing of pornographic material - leaving the school premises without permission during the school day - being in/around areas which are out of bounds during the school day - lateness - making malicious accusations against other persons in the school students and staff members - arguing back or defying or being rude to a member of staff is unacceptable, as well as refusing to cooperate with a reasonable instruction and if misbehaviour could have repercussions for the orderly running of the school or that could adversely affect the reputation of the school.
+- inappropriate physical contact - invading the space of others: emotionally, physically and mentally - name calling and/or verbal abuse - threatening language or behaviour - intimidation / physical abuse and/or fighting - bullying - harassment including racist, sexual, sexist, homophobic and transgender abuse - misuse of ICT such as sending offensive email or text messages or similar - inappropriate use of technology including all mobile technology devices - filming, photographing or otherwise recording and/or then sharing / posting this material - smoking this includes being in possession of any smoking related items on school premises, including e-cigarettes and similar items such as 'vapes', matches and lighters, cigarettes, tobacco - the bringing into school and/or consumption of alcohol in school - use of an illegal substance or item this includes being in possession of items on school premises, such as knives - any item that has been, or is likely to be, used to commit an offence or cause personal injury to, or damage the property of, any person - showing disrespect to other students by mimicking, making fun or laughing at students who are keen to learn or struggling or who make mistakes in their learning - bringing any item in to school which may be used as an offensive weapon e.g. knives, BB guns, laser pens etc.

+- being in possession of items which are not permitted on school premises chewing gum, aerosols, marker pens, correction fluid or anything else that may be harmful to others - bringing fireworks or similar items into school - disrupting lessons and other learning activities - damage to property and/or the fabric of the building, including any type of graffiti - tampering with health and safety equipment and not following procedures - the bringing into school, accessing and/or sharing of pornographic material - leaving the school premises without permission during the school day - being in/around areas which are out of bounds during the school day - lateness - making malicious accusations against other persons in the school students and staff members - arguing back or defiance or being rude to a member of staff is unacceptable, as well as refusing to co-operate with a reasonable instruction